How to start creating frames with CLT Panels solution in Revit

 Load all needed families for CLT Structures automatically, browse configuration files’ locations, and transfer element types and standards.

-Let’s start creating frames with CLT panels in Revit from scratch!
+Now let’s start creating frames with CLT panels in Revit from scratch!

 Step 1: Load families